btroncone/learn-rxjs/operators/combination/concat.md

 ###### TL;DR: Subscribe to observables in order as the previous completes, emit from source

 The **concat** operator accepts a variable number of observables, subscribing to each in order as the previous completes.
 Emissions from each observable are emitted to subscriber as they occur.

-Concat can be used as either a static or instance method.
+> :bulb:  concat can be used as either a static or instance method!

 > :bulb:  If throughput not order is a primary concern, try [merge](merge.md) instead!